Bedrock-OSS/bedrock-wiki/docs/blocks/block-shapes.md

 :::warning Deprecated

-Block Shapes are no longer officially supported and cannot be used with custom blocks.
+Block Shapes are no longer officially supported and cannot be used with custom blocks, however they can still be used with vanilla ones.

 :::